Skip to content

 def emoji_index(options, md)

 In order to provide a custom index, the Emoji extension must be given a function that returns a suitable emoji index.
 The function should simply return the custom index.
 It accepts both an options dictionary and the markdown object.
-The options dictionary is the same object that is specified in in the extensions settings.
+The options dictionary is the same object that is specified in the extensions settings.

 The index should be returned in the following format: